-- · Faulty seal in door or ash pan.
-Fit new seal. - If there is an excessive chimney draft, it may be necessary to set the air control knob to its minimum position.
-Also do this all when the stove is not in use. - If the steel plates in the combustion chamber develop scales or become deformed, this is due to excessive heat.
+- Faulty seal in door.
+Fit new seal. - If there is an excessive chimney draft, it may be necessary to close the air control knob.
+Close the air control knob when the stove is not in use. - If the steel plates in the combustion chamber develop scales or become deformed, this is due to excessive heat.
 Stop using the stove and contact the retailer.